 We adopt Option 3 with modification.
-We decline to adopt Option 1, as we agree with parties that queue jumping may result in significant cost allocation and administrative issues that should be dealt with prior to queue jumping implementation.124 We agree with parties that each utility's ability to reliably meet the interconnection timelines established in Rule 21 should be used to determine compliance with this order.125
+We decline to adopt Option 1, as we agree with parties that queue jumping may result in significant cost allocation and administrative issues that should be dealt with prior to queue jumping implementation.
+We agree with parties that each utility's ability to reliably meet the interconnection timelines established in Rule 21 should be used to determine compliance with this order.
+Moreover, should new Rule 21 timelines be established or existing timelines adjusted, either in this proceeding or in the